How to manage complex hybrid infrastructures

 But you generally lose out on additional security and a lack of specialized access features.

-Colocation/Hosted private cloud—owned and operated by an off-site third party but accessible only to the paying business.
+Owned and operated by an off-site third party but accessible only to the paying business.
+These are examples of hybrid cloud infrastructure, where organizations might combine on-premises private cloud with public cloud for regulatory compliance or to meet specific workload needs.
 Great for government agencies, financial institutions, and healthcare networks that work with highly sensitive data but need additional scalability.

 However, like on-premises data centers, colocation or hosted private clouds can be more expensive than public cloud alternatives.

 Each platform has pros and cons.
+Hybrid cloud platforms and cloud platforms help manage these diverse environments.
+Storage resources are a key component of hybrid cloud infrastructure, enabling scalable and resilient data management.
 This is why complex hybrid infrastructures—which combine the benefits of each platform while mitigating each downside—have become the solution of choice for smart and flexible IT environments.

 Effectively combining the elements of on-premises data centers, public clouds, colocation, and hosted private clouds sounds complex.
 And it can be (more on that below).
-But here’s what you get from a well-managed hybrid IT strategy and infrastructure.
+However, hybrid infrastructure offers significant hybrid cloud benefits, including flexibility, cost savings, and scalability, making it an attractive option for modern IT environments.
+Organizations often leverage multiple cloud providers to optimize performance, manage diverse workloads, and reduce dependency on a single vendor.
+A well-managed hybrid IT strategy and infrastructure delivers these advantages and more.

 As market demands shift and usage seasons begin and end, IT demand fluctuates.
 An on-premises data center alone isn’t built to scale quickly or cost-effectively.